kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

     * throw type-mistmatch errors, etc.
 * Transpile ES2015+ to ES5
     * not all targets understand native ES2015 yet
-* Oh, and unless you're creating a polyfill, try sticking to the `cordova.plugins` namespace. `window` gets awfully crowded!
+* Unless creating a polyfill, stick to the `cordova.plugins` namespace. `window` is getting crowded!

 ---